Physical Conditions – Veteran Disability Claims

 How long do I have to file a veterans’ disability claim?

-There is no deadline for filing a VA disability benefits claim since there are illnesses like cancer and asbestosis that do not display symptoms until many years after the initial cause of their development occurred.
+There is no deadline for filing a VA disability benefits claim since there are illnesses such as cancer and asbestosis that do not display symptoms until many years after the initial cause of their development occurred.
 However, VA disability claim appeals have a deadline of one year after the date of the denial’s mailing.
 This is not to be confused with the date of the denial letter’s arrival.

 Contact Bartlett Legal Group About Your Veterans’ Disability Claim